Falkland Islands Company: 20th century

-1913 brought a regular shipping service to Montevideo.
+The year 1913 brought a regular shipping service to Montevideo.
 In the 1930s the company was regularly transporting wool to Montevideo using the ships Fitzroy and Lafonia.
 By 1945 the Falkland island company acquired farm property in the Falklands, amounting to total agricultural land holdings reaching 1.2m acres and 300,000 sheep.
 In 1962 FIC shares listed on the London Stock Exchange. making it a public company.
 In 1971 The company's last regular ship – the Darwin, stopped travelling between the Falklands and Montevideo.

-In 1972 FIC was acquired by The Dundee Perth and London Shipping Company Limited which was then purchased by Coalite Group plc.
+In 1972, FIC was acquired by The Dundee Perth and London Shipping Company Limited which was then purchased by Coalite Group plc.

-1989 FIC's owners, Coalite were acquired by Anglo United plc in a leveraged buyout.
+In 1989, FIC's owners Coalite were acquired by Anglo United plc in a leveraged buyout.

-1991 FIC's agricultural land holdings, four farms consisting of 25% of the land of the Falkland Islands sold to the Falkland Islands Government following the Shackleton report.
+In 1991, FIC's agricultural land holdings, four farms consisting of 25% of the land of the Falkland Islands, were sold to the Falkland Islands Government following the Shackleton report.

-1997 Anglo United which had an unsustainable amount of debt underwent a capital reconstruction and distributes shares in Falkland Islands Holdings plc to its shareholders.
-For every 300 Anglo United shares shareholders received 1 share in Falkland Islands Holdings.
-At this point the Falkland Islands Company became a full subsidiary of Falkland Islands Holdings, name changed to FIH Group in September 2016.
+in 1997, Anglo United, which had an unsustainable amount of debt, underwent a capital reconstruction and distributed shares in Falkland Islands Holdings plc to its shareholders.
+For every 300 Anglo United shares, shareholders received one share in Falkland Islands Holdings.
+At this point the Falkland Islands Company became a full subsidiary of Falkland Islands Holdings, and its name changed to FIH Group in September 2016.